awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 1. \(Optional\) For **Attributes** and **Metrics**, choose the specific characteristics that trigger the execution of the campaign\.
 **Tip**
 The more event data you capture from your users, the more options you have when you set up event triggers\.
-Event attributes and metrics are only available if you've provided those values to Amazon Pinpoint\.
+Event attributes and metrics are available only if you've provided those values to Amazon Pinpoint\.
 To learn more about capturing event data, see [Reporting Events in Your Application](https://docs.aws.amazon.com/pinpoint/latest/developerguide/integrate-events.html) in the *Amazon Pinpoint Developer Guide*\.

 1. Under **Campaign Dates**, for **Start date and time**, choose a start date\.
-Amazon Pinpoint only sends the campaign if the event you specified earlier occurs after the start date\.
+Amazon Pinpoint sends the campaign only if the event that you specified earlier occurs after the start date\.
 **Note**
 The **Start date and time** that you choose has to be at least 15 minutes in the future\.

 1. For **End date and time**, choose an end date\.
-Amazon Pinpoint only sends the campaign if the event you specified earlier occurs before the end date\.
+Amazon Pinpoint sends the campaign only if the event that you specified earlier occurs before the end date\.

 1. Under **Time zone**, choose a time zone to base the start and end dates on\.